 Injuries are quite common, and although deaths are rare, they can be avoided by following a few tips and pointers runners have picked up over the years from watching others injured or hurt during the Running of the Bulls.

 In the case of Tassio, the Bullrunners' journalist says his biggest mistake was breaking the "cardinal rule of the encierro: If you go down, stay down."
 This rule is the first step to avoid getting gored by a charging bull's horn—by staying low, the bull's horns will likely pass over you, but you might still get stepped on by others.

 Another common injury that happens during the run is that one person falls and several others fall over the other, creating a pile-up.
 If the group of runners doesn't separate and keep moving quickly, the bulls often charge directly into the pile, gouging the people in it.

-If you are planning on running with the bulls in Pamplona, seriously consider the risks and make sure to follow all safety tips on Running with the Bulls in Pamplona including wearing proper clothing, knowing how to dodge bulls when they get too close, and adequately preparing for an 825-meter sprint for your life.
+If you are planning on running with the bulls in Pamplona, seriously consider the risks and make sure to follow all safety tips on Running of the Bulls in Pamplona, including wearing proper clothing, knowing how to dodge bulls when they get too close, and adequately preparing for an 825-meter sprint for your life.